 Using a double boiler, gently melt the dark chocolate and butter together.
 Allow the mixture to cool.

 In a large bowl, whisk together the flour and the baking powder and set aside.

 In another bowl, whisk together the brown sugar and the eggs.

 Add the egg mixture to the chocolate mixture and stir well to combine.

 Add the dry ingredients to the wet ingredients and stir to combine.

-Using a small ice cream scoop (I used a 1.5 tablespoon sized scoop), place mounds of the batter on silicone or parchment lined baking sheets.
+Using a small ice cream scoop (I used one tablespoon sized scoop), place mounds of the batter on silicone or parchment lined baking sheets.
 Be careful not to place the batter too close.
 The batter is thin and will spread.

 Bake, one baking sheet at a time, on the middle rack for 11 minutes.